MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/configure-source-code-for-msal.md

 ## Configure local proxy

-When deployed to Azure Static web apps, the React client's calls to `/api/hello` are proxied to the Azure Function app without having to setup the proxy.
+When deployed to Azure Static web apps, the React client's calls to `/api/hello` are proxied to the Azure Function app without having to set up the proxy.
 For local development, you need to set up the proxy.

 Open the `./src/package.json` file and add the following property object to the root.